 Japan is our last mini-adventure for the foreseeable future.
 We’re less than a week away from our new home.

 Our hotel is clean, friendly, and uncomfortable.
 One would expect a capsule to have some sort of a door, if not an air-tight hatch.
-Alas, there isn’t as much privacy as I’d hoped for, though a significant improvement over four dozen bunk beds across Asia and US I’ve slept on while traveling.
+Alas, there isn’t as much privacy as I’d hoped for, though a significant improvement over four dozen bunk beds across Asia and the US I’ve slept on while travelling.

 Amidst all of the stress associated with an impending profound life change ahead, we are thrilled to be in Tokyo, as most tourists are.

 With luck, we meet Chi, a friend and a film photographer.
 We exchange gifts and chat over a nice, casual dinner.

 Shopping, parks, camera stores with old men simultaneously admiring my Voigtländer film camera and annoyed at the fact that it, along with my mint-condition leather case manufactured in West Germany over sixty years ago, is brushing against my sweaty t-shirt.
 All in a thirty-degree heat.
-Tokyo is undoubtedly tiresome, still I find it to be tremendous fun non the less.
+Tokyo is undoubtedly tiresome, still, I find it to be tremendous fun non less.

 I take lots of photos as I feel justified by the occasion to expose my, now discontinued, Agfa Vista and Neopan Acros 35mm rolls.
 In Japan, it’s not difficult to spot novelty worthy of exposure for even the stingiest frame spenders.

 Back at the capsule hotel, lying on institutional bedsheets, having no clear idea of what the next day, let alone next week would bring.
 I’m happy, my mind filled to the brim with new visuals, sights, tastes, and experiences.

 Twenty-eight thousand (counted) steps did a number on my feet; I’m tired and have no difficulty falling asleep in a weird plastic tube.